Corporate Governance Policy

 Chairman is not the same person as Chief Executive Officer and Managing Director, in order to segregate the duties of persons in charge of formulating supervisory policies and those in charge of managing the Company.
 The Company has specified the scope of work of management persons in each level clearly and in writing, in the announcement of the Company’s operating authority which has been approved by the Board of Directors.
 The Company clearly segregates the duties of approval or authorization, recording of transactions, and custody of assets, to achieve proper checks and balances and accountability.

 The Company has clearly segregated the duties and responsibilities of directors and those of management.
 Directors are responsible for formulating policies and overseeing management implementation of such policies, whereas management manages the Company based on such policies.
 Therefore, Chairman and Chief Executive Officer and Managing Director are different persons.
 The two positions are selected by the Board of Directors, based on their qualifications.

 - Remuneration of directors and management

 Directors’ remuneration is approved by a resolution passed in a shareholders’ meeting.
-It is determined by Remuneration Committee who will review the appropriateness of the amount each year, taking into consideration the levels of pay of other companies within the same industry.
+It is determined by Nomination and Remuneration Committee who will review the appropriateness of the amount each year, taking into consideration the levels of pay of other companies within the same industry.
 The amount is then presented to the Board of Directors and shareholders for approval.